addyspiller/addyspiller/README.md

 </tr>
 <tr>
 <td>AI-powered deposit return and recycling technology</td>
 <td>Reframed from a vague comms request after discovery revealed the real pain point: unmanaged inbound support.
-Built a progressive disclosure support tool — instant answers first, forms only when needed — that gave the team a shared POV on where to focus.</td>
+Built a progressive disclosure support tool — instant answers first, forms only when needed — that gave the team a shared POV on what to build.</td>
 <td><code>React</code> <code>TypeScript</code> <code>Netlify</code></td>
 </tr>
 <tr>